FlowFuse/website/src/blog/2022/09/flowforge-010-released.md

 We've added the ability for you to secure your HTTP endpoints.
 You can now control who can access Dashboards or API endpoints you create in FlowForge.

 [Read-only Users](https://github.com/flowforge/flowforge/issues/657)
 We've added a new user role for Read-only access.
-This will allow users to login to your FlowForge project and view the Node-RED flows including the debug output without them being able to edit anything.
+This will allow users to login to your FlowForge project and view the Node-RED flows without them being able to edit anything.

 [Static Outbound IP Addresses](https://github.com/flowforge/CloudProject/issues/59) We've updated FlowForge Cloud so that all outbound traffic from your projects now comes from a single IP address.
 When trying to access a remote resource such as a database it is often a requirement for the IP address the traffic comes from to be fixed.